Luluf069/firstcycling-mcp/README.md

 ### Rider Analysis

-- **Performance Tracking**: "How has Tadej Pogačar performed in the Tour de France over the years?
-Use rider ID 16973."
+- **Performance Tracking**: "How has Tadej Pogačar performed in the Tour de France over the years?"
-- **Career Progression**: "Show me the team history and career progression of Wout van Aert (ID 19077)."
+- **Career Progression**: "Show me the team history and career progression of Wout van Aert."
-- **Specialization Analysis**: "What are Mathieu van der Poel's (ID 16672) results in Monument classics?"
+- **Specialization Analysis**: "What are Mathieu van der Poel's results in Monument classics?"
-- **Victory Analysis**: "List all WorldTour victories for Jonas Vingegaard (ID 21527)."
+- **Victory Analysis**: "List all WorldTour victories for Jonas Vingegaard."
-- **Historical Comparison**: "Compare the Grand Tour results of Primož Roglič (ID 18655) and Jonas Vingegaard (ID 21527)."
+- **Historical Comparison**: "Compare the Grand Tour results of Primož Roglič and Jonas Vingegaard."

 ### Race Research